max8447/2017-EpicGamesLauncher/README.md

 The release version of this launcher is 6.6.0-3695402+++Portal+Release-Live.

-### Make sure to turn your internet off before launching EpicGamesLauncher.exe, or else it will try to update.
+### Make sure to turn your internet off before launching EpicGamesLauncher.exe, or else it will try to update. (you can also just use some programs to block access to the internet for just the launcher.)

 The possible versions, to which this launcher can upgrade, are: